This 30 second vegan barbecue sauce is made from just 5 ingredients. You probably have all of them in your refrigerator now.

 This vegan barbecue sauce is made from just 5 ingredients that are always in my kitchen and that you likely already have on hand too.

-(The kind of ketchup in my refrigerator now is Woodstock Organic Ketchup.
-Keep in mind that brands vary in terms of sweetness.
-For my tastes, this barbecue sauce is plenty sweet, but if you prefer a sweeter sauce, I bet a bit of brown sugar would do the trick.)
+Keep in mind that ketchup brands vary in terms of sweetness.
+For my tastes, this barbecue sauce is plenty sweet.
+But if you prefer a sweeter sauce, I bet a bit of brown sugar or agave syrup would do the trick.

 I’ve made vegan barbecue sauce from scratch several times.
 But for something quick and delicious when you need BBQ sauce now or don’t want to commit yourself to a full bottle, this is a great way to go.

-When the other side had some good grill marks, I flipped the tofu again, and slathered on more sauce.
-Then it was ready to serve with extra sauce for dipping.
+When the other side has good grill marks, flip it again, and slather on more sauce.

 On warm summer days, of course, this could be done on the outdoor grill instead.